andrey-vorontsov/petridish-project/PetriDish/README.txt

 Rewrote the thread synchronization system, with full infrastructure for future frame rate tracking, etc. now in place.
 Bug fix: The rare indexing crash should also now be fixed, through use of a buffer array (at a substantial performance cost).

+Version 0.0.6.1a
+Bug fix: Cells now prioritize targets by proximity again

-ROADMAP (Current: 0.0.6.1)
+ROADMAP (Current: 0.0.6.1a)

+Features for 0.0.6.2
+	Build infrastructure (interfacing with old methods somehow) to start moving eating behavior into generalized behavior framework
+		Reimplement eating with new system

+Features for 0.0.6.3
+	Build similar infrastructure for reproduction behaviors
+		Plant maximum density checking

+Features for 0.0.6.4
+	Develop new behaviors within the framework
+		Grazing
+		Sleeping
+	Build an abstract framework for future mating behavior

+Features for 0.0.6.5
+	Rework size calculation
+		Current size variable refactored as "radius" and represents only the hitbox New size variable refers to the area of the circle

+Features for 0.0.6.6
+	Propagate size calculation changes
+		Cells should have correctly calculated speed
+			(each MovementOrder should have an instead associated FORCE, based on mass * acceleration) (mass proportional to size = area)
+				(cells have a field controlling energy efficiency considering force exerted) Tweak vision range formula

 Features for 0.0.7
-	Work eating, grazing, sleeping, and mating behaviors into the generalized behavior framework New behaviors
-			Plant maximum density checks
-			Grazers grazing
-			Cells sleeping to save energy
-		Old behaviors (reimplement)
-			Eating
-	Rework size calculation
-		Modify function of MovementOrder method
-			Calculate energy consumption based on size (later area) and vector magnitude Cells should have a field controlling energy efficiency (per velocity unit) Current size variable should represent area of a circle Cells should have different speed and energy consumption with larger size (consider mass) Tweak vision range formula
+	At least one 0.1.0 task - simulation will be largely feature-complete for 0.1.0 by this version's release excluding bugs, setup ideas, and GUI/animation/visual stuff

 Features for 0.1.0
 	Fix known issues:
-		Cells stuck against each other trying to reach the same target Cells misprioritizing their targets by proximity (multiple possible causes, evaluate) Strange jitteriness of cells - must be a limitation of the graphics engine (no solution?)
+		Cells stuck against each other trying to reach the same target Strange jitteriness of cells - possibly caused by squishing function Basic GUI
-	Basic GUI
 		Simulation speed control
 			Slider to control speed